shilpeedalal/shilpeedalal/README.md

   A full-featured app for contact management, featuring CRUD APIs, user authentication, and secure data handling with MongoDB.
 Built on Node.js and Express.js, it provides login/register APIs with JWT-based access control, allowing users to manage their contacts efficiently.

 ## 🌱 Currently Learning
-- GraphQL for API development
+- Data Structures and Algorithms for improved problem-solving skills
-- Docker and Kubernetes for containerization
+- Exploring AWS services and architecture for scalable applications
-- Exploring AWS deeper with Lambda and EC2
+- System Design principles to build efficient and maintainable systems

 ## 💼 Experience
 - **Backend Developer**